magoo/risk-measurement/content/en/forecasts/index.md

     parent: "intro"
 ---

 The following forecasts were run with panels I organized.
 I maintain a private mailing list where I announce and organize these forecasts.

 If you're into this sort of thing, you can reach out to [@magoo](https//www.twitter.com/magoo) and ask to be added, [or add your information here](https://forms.gle/6LEgpZ6kWfTx1otaA).

-Also see:
+Also See:
 - [Scoring and Calibration](/risk-measurement/docs/estimation/calibration/)
 - [Standards for "in-the-wild"](/risk-measurement/forecasts/in-the-wild).